Jet2holidays & Jet2.com

 Background

 During disruptions, Customer Operations will notify customers via SMS, email, or push notifications, directing them to the live flight page.
-If the app is installed, it will open the page in the app; otherwise, users can access it via a web view.

-The page sees high traffic, with 71% of users coming from mobile web and 22% from the app.
+The page sees high traffic, with 71% of users coming from web and 22% from the app.

 Goal